 At some point, though, good leaders recognize their plans aren't going well and start looking for better ones.
-I believe the Federal Reserve is there.
-I don't mean the Fed's current policy dilemma.
+I believed back in early 2022 that the Federal Reserve was there.
+I don't mean the Fed's policy dilemma, then and now.
 I mean the Fed itself; its very existence, structure, and goals.
 They need a complete restructuring, because the Fed isn't accomplishing what we all need it to.
 Worse, it is causing problems we could do without.

 I believe Fed officials are largely responsible for the cycles of bubbles, booms, and busts over the last 30 years.
-Further, they share some of the blame (clearly not all) for the growing divisions and tribalism in our society.
+Furthermore, they share some of the blame (clearly not all) for the growing divisions and tribalism in our society.
 Much of it springs from the wealth disparity they aided and abetted.